Fellowship & Events

 WELFARE

-The Almoner, Barry Gasper, supported by the Honorary Chaplain, provides solace and comfort to the partners of deceased members of the Livery or to members of the Livery known to be in any kind of distress.
+The Almoner, supported by the Honorary Chaplain, provides solace and comfort to the partners of deceased members of the Livery or to members of the Livery known to be in any kind of distress.
 The Almoner has established a national network of supporters to assist in identifying need; to keep in touch with members and partners; and to offer friendship and communication and to help manage assistance if required.